 The fees quoted do not include accommodation costs.

 16 Overseas students

-For funding purposes, an "overseas" student is defined as one who does not meet the criteria defining a "home" student as set out in the Adult Education Budget: Funding and Performance Management Rules 2018/19;
+For funding purposes, an "overseas" student is defined as one who does not meet the criteria defining a "home" student as set out in the ESFA Funded Adult Education Budget Funding Rules 2021 to 2022.